Log in

 General Secretary and President To Lam talks to Wally Liaw, Co-Founder and Senior Vice President of Business Development at Supermicro.
 Photo: Vietnam News Agency

-President Lam called on American corporations to apply advanced technologies, promote technology transfer, and strengthen partnerships with Vietnamese firms, thereby integrating Vietnam deeper into global supply chains, and to consider establishing R&D centers at the NIC.
+Lam called on American corporations to apply advanced technologies, promote technology transfer, and strengthen partnerships with Vietnamese firms, thereby integrating Vietnam deeper into global supply chains, and to consider establishing R&D centers at the NIC.

 He also suggested that they provide scholarships for Vietnamese students in the areas of information and technology, programming, electronics, semiconductors, and artificial intelligence.

-Vietnam has announced master plan to prepare resources and implement the Political Declaration on Just Energy Transition Partnership (JETP), contributing to the goal of achieving net-zero emissions by 2050, Lam said.
+Vietnam has announced a master plan to prepare resources and implement the Political Declaration on Just Energy Transition Partnership (JETP), contributing to the goal of achieving net-zero emissions by 2050, Lam said.

 “Vietnam welcomes ideas to capture green finance, and wants US investors to collaborate with local partners on specific projects in the fields of renewable energy, new energy sources, grid infrastructure upgrades, carbon capture and storage, and energy storage ecosystem development,” the State President said.

-Sampling the recent establishment of a task force between Vietnamese government agencies and Apple, Lam expected to see similar collaborations to be formed, thus delivering mutual benefits for both Vietnam and the US.
+Citing the recent establishment of a task force between Vietnamese government agencies and Apple, Lam expected to see similar collaborations to be formed, thus delivering mutual benefits for both Vietnam and the US.

 He also encouraged corporations to engage with relevant government agencies and partners to successfully implement their investment activities.